How to get a work permit in Thailand

 checkbox Office map & location

-checkbox Letter of employment stating position & salary of the applicant
+checkbox Letter of employment stating position and salary of the applicant

 checkbox Employment agreement